Hook Up and Stretch

 10:45 AM – 12:15 PM

-Fire ground operations on residential structures are the routine fire call that most departments encounter.
-However, there is a large hurdle when elevation is added within a high-rise or mid-rise firefighting operation.
-This could be a true high-rise in a downtown district, or it a three-story hotel in a rural area.
-Regardless, tactics must change to produce the same outcome that is expected on any structure fire.
-Hook up, make the stretch, search aggressively, and make the citizens the priority.
+Fire ground operations on residential structure fires are the routine fire call that most departments encounter.
+However, high-rise and mid-rise standpipe operations present a new set of challenges on the fire ground.
+This could be a true high-rise in a downtown district, or it could be a four-story hotel in a more rural area.
+Regardless of the location, the same outcome is expected.
+We must go in, we must aggressively search, and we must make the stretch.

 Micah Rains

-Micah Rains is a 16-year veteran of the fire service and is currently assigned as a lieutenant on Engine 4 at Greenville City Fire Department.
+Micah Rains is a 17-year veteran of the fire service and is currently assigned as a Lieutenant on Rescue 1 at Greenville City Fire Department.
 He serves as one of the shift training officers in his department and teaches recruit classes, leadership courses, and several S.C.
 Fire Academy classes.
 Additionally, he is a member of the S.C.
-Task Force 1 USAR team and serves in the state as a subject matter expert in the development of firefighting curriculum.
-Micah has taught at many conferences including the Metro Atlanta Fire Conference, South Carolina Fire Rescue Conference, and the Company Officer Academy.
+Task Force 1 USAR team, serves in the state as a subject matter expert in the development of firefighting curriculum, and is on the ISFSI Training Committee.
+Micah has taught at many conferences including the Metro Atlanta Fire Conference, South Carolina Fire Rescue Conference, Cleveland Fire Weekend, and the Company Officer Academy.